WilliamTjonndal/IT3212/assignment2/Group 25.md

 Histograms of blob sizes reveal the distribution of detected radius across images and can indicate whether certain sizes are being over- or under-represented.

 The 2D heatmaps of blob positions show where blobs tend to occur spatially, revealing patterns or clustering, and can also highlight issues such as biased detection in bright regions due to thresholding.

+<div style="page-break-after: always;"></div>

 ### <a id="blob-section-3"></a> 3.
 Evaluate and discuss the effect of different parameters in the algorithms on the detection of different blobs.